 Follow the road further to Couchy, Fixin, Morey St. Denis, etc. stopping where you wish.
 The next major town will be Nuits St. George, followed by Premeaux, Comblanchien, and finally Beaune.

 Beaune is the center of the Cote de Beaune and Haut Cote de Beaune wine industry.
 While in Beaune, visit the museum of wine housed in the former residence of the Dukes of Burgundy.
 The Hotel Dieu, a former hospital for the poor, is gorgeous when you get inside the courtyard.
 The Marche Aux Vins, located in a former 13th century church, is the place to go for wine tasting.
 The Office de Tourisme is located at 1 Rue de l’hotel Dieu.
 The gourmet market is held every Wednesday morning and the large market, every Saturday morning.

 From Beaune, take the road toward Pommard and you will then drive on to Volnay, Monthelie, and at La Rochepot look for signs to Corpeau, Santanay or Chagny, all interesting stops.
 At Corpeau, you can turn back toward Beaune or head south and on to the road toward Lyon.

-Hint: Because of the new airline restrictions, it is not possible to bring wine that is not purchased at the duty-free shops, on the plane in your carry-on luggage.
-So, if you want to buy wine, have the merchant send it to you at home.
-You can pack it in your checked baggage wrapped well, and hope for the best.
+Hint: If you want to buy wine, have the merchant send it to your home.
+Or, you can pack it in your checked baggage wrapped well (we love these leak-proof wine sleeves) and hope for the best.
 On my last trip to France, I had three bottles in my luggage and they made it home safe.